Anomalous Primes and the Elliptic Korselt Criterion: Elliptic Korselt Numbers of Type I of the Form

-From the conditions listed in Conjecture~\ref{odc}, it is clear that $n$ satisfies the first two conditions of the Type I elliptic Korselt criterion for $E$.
-In other words, $n$ is ``nearly" Type I elliptic Korselt number.
-The following lemma states that when $p, q \geq 7$, the third Korselt condition is a redundancy given the first and second.
-We will need the following results to prove the Theorem \ref{prob_thm} of this section.
+From the conditions listed in Proposition~\ref{odc}, it is clear that $n$ satisfies the first two conditions of the elliptic Korselt of Type I criterion for $E$.
+In other words, $n$ is ``nearly" elliptic Korselt number of Type I. The lemma below states that when $p, q \geq 7$, the third elliptic Korselt condition is a redundancy given the first and second.
+We will need this and the following results to prove the Theorem \ref{prob_thm} of this section.

-\begin{lemma} For $N \ge 7$, let $5 \le p, q \le N$ be randomly chosen distinct primes, and let $n = pq$.
-Let $E(\Z/n\Z)$ be a randomly chosen elliptic curve for which $n$ is a Type I elliptic Korselt number.
-Then
+\begin{lemma} For $N \ge 7$, let $5 \le p, q \le N$ be uniformly chosen distinct primes, and let $n = pq$.
+Let $E(\Z/n\Z)$ be an elliptic curve chosen uniformly among those for which $n$ is an elliptic Korselt number of Type I. Then